Andrew-Ochieng/africana-restaurant/README.md

 ## Project Details

-This is a backend api of Afrikaan Eats, an online food odering application.
+This is a backend api of Afrikaan Restaurant, an online food odering application.
 The api contains the logic with relationships between different tables such as location, restaurants, menu, among others.

 <br>